 Defines the environment variables required by the Perforce server.
 This script uses a specified instance number as a basis for setting environment variables.
-For example, the port numbers for each instance are defined as {instance}666.
+It will look for and open the respective instance vars file (see next section).

 This script also sets server logging options and configurables.